zaiisao/Documentation/en/Video/custom_video_android.md

 Step 5.
 Call the `setLocalVideoRenderer` and `setRemoteVideoRenderer` methods to set the local and remote renderers.

 Step 6.
-The media engine will call functions in the `IVideoSink` Interface according to its internal state.
+The media engine will call methods in the `IVideoSink` Interface according to its internal state.

 > Agora provides a sample demo for developers to create and integrate a customized video sink.
 See [Customize the Video Sink with the Agora Component](#custom_video_source).

 ## Sample App

-Agora currently provides a Sample App for custom video source and video sink.
-You can go to Github to download [Agora Custom Media Device Sample App for Android](https://github.com/AgoraIO/Advanced-Video/tree/master/Custom-Media-Device/Agora-Custom-Media-Device-Android) .
+Agora provides a sample app for customizing the video source and video sink.
+You can go to Github to download the [Agora Custom Media Device Sample App for Android](https://github.com/AgoraIO/Advanced-Video/tree/master/Custom-Media-Device/Agora-Custom-Media-Device-Android).

 <a name = "custom_video_source"></a>
 ## Customize the Video Source with the Agora Component

 ### 1. AgoraBufferedCamera2 Class

-The `AgoraBufferedCamera2.java` Class shows how to customize the video source in ByteBuffer and ByteArray.
+The `AgoraBufferedCamera2.java` class shows how to customize the video source in `ByteBuffer` and `ByteArray`.

-The construct of `AgoraBufferedCamera2` needs a Context and an optional CaptureParameter that defines the parameters of the camera and buffer type.
-By default, the resolution is 640 x 480; video format is YUV420P; and data type is ByteBuffer.
+The construct of `AgoraBufferedCamera2` needs a `Context` and an optional `CaptureParameter` that defines the parameters of the camera and buffer type.
+By default, the resolution is 640 x 480, video format is YUV420P; and data type is `ByteBuffer`.

 ```
 AgoraBufferedCamera2 source = new AgoraBufferedCamera2(this);